REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: Methods

-The EyeStar team used a new domain adaptation method to transfer the knowledge from their bigger private dataset, called the Singapore Epidemiology of Eye Disease (SEED) dataset (\cite{guidoboni2020mechanism}), to improve the performance of the REFUGE dataset.
-Specifically, they treated the SEED dataset as the source domain and the REFUGE2 training dataset as the target domain.
-They proposed to align distributions of the two domains progressively by utilizing the label information from the two domain.
-First, they trained the models to predict glaucoma from source and target datasets, and these two classifiers shared the feature extract layers.
-Then, they aligned the distributions of the samples from the two datasets in the shared feature space.
-They defined a distribution from the feature space as conditional distribution $D$ and a distribution based on the label space as an ideal distribution $P$.
-Then, enforced the conditional distribution $D$ be similar to the ideal distribution $P$ (as shown in Fig.~\ref{fig:eyestar-task1}).
+The EyeStar team used a novel domain adaptation method to transfer the knowledge from their large private dataset, called the Singapore Epidemiology of Eye Disease (SEED) dataset (\cite{guidoboni2020mechanism}), to improve the performance on the REFUGE2 dataset.
+Specifically, the SEED dataset was used as the source domain and the REFUGE2 training dataset (REFUGE1) was used as the target domain.
+They proposed to align distributions of the two domains progressively by utilizing the label information.
+First, two classifiers to predict glaucoma from the source and the target datasets were trained, and these two classifiers shared the feature extraction layers.
+Then, they defined the sample distribution in the feature space as a conditional distribution $D$ and the sample distribution based the label information as an ideal distribution $P$, during training, $D$ was progressively transferred to be similar to $P$ (as shown in Fig.~\ref{fig:eyestar}), i.e., the sample distributions of the two datasets were aligned in the shared feature space.